Love for a dog. Easy, right? It wasn’t in the case of Wilson, the yellow lab, also known as JD – Juvenile Delinquent.

 When we adopted Wilson, he was about to turn two years old.
 We were the fourth family he had been with in a period of 20 months.

 Now, I’d ever owned a Labrador.
 My last dog, and best friend, was Duffy, a Golden Retriever.
 I quickly found out that the breeds are entirely different.
 While both are known to be chewers, Duffy at least had some restraint.
 Wilson, on the other hand ate anything!
 In a very short period of time we lost a Handel’s Messiah score, the cover to one of my favorite journals, the cover to one of my favorite books, an I-Pod, and two pair of eye glasses.
 Need I go on?

 Plus, I learned that Labradors are counter surfers.
 We learned to not leave anything on the counter that could be eaten.
 We couldn’t even leave the phone in its cradle when we left the house.
 Yes, he tried to eat that too.

 When we first had Wilson, he hardly wagged his tail.
 He made very little eye contact and didn’t like to be petted.
 This behavior was the exact opposite of my Golden Retriever.
 Duffy was always at my side and lived to be petted.
 Also, Wilson would be in the other room instead of being in the same room with us.

 We all need love and attention.
 In spite of Wilson’s poor behavior, we loved him anyway.
-Wilson has taught me what love really means.
-It’s not about receiving love; it’s all about giving love.
+Wilson taught me what love really means.
+It’s not about receiving love; it’s about giving love.
 When we give, when we love, a miracle happens.
 Love comes back to us.

-Who can you love today?
+Who can you love that maybe isn’t so loveable today?